loader

 We wish to bring together a select group of historians and scholars of international affairs from the countries of Central and Eastern Europe around our journal.
 We intend to use this network as a valuable channel for promoting the achievements of historiography and analytical thought in the region.

-The magazine is published three times a year with the prospect of changing to a quarterly rhythm.
-It is published in electronic form and in paper form.
+The magazine is published two times a year, with the prospect of changing to a quarterly rhythm.
+It is also published in electronic and paper form.

 We accept for publication articles that meet the criteria of academic analysis and concern the history of diplomacy, international relations, political and legal thought, as well as texts devoted to any other aspect of history, provided their content contains comparative potential that goes beyond local or national history or presents a given scientific problem in an innovative way that is likely to arouse the interest of a wider circle of researchers.
 The journal also accepted articles for publication that analyze contemporary international relations or issues affecting them, such as the politics of memory, as well as reviews.
 In particularly justified cases, analytical essays or interviews will be published.
 Monographic issues are also welcome.
 Each article undergoes a double-blind review by two other specialists in the relevant scientific discipline.